 Gear Selector Stalk

 The prior stalk offers Park, Drive, Neutral, or Reverse selections.
 The new design implements an AI solution.
 When you press on the brake, the car automatically sets the selection.
 In addition, there is a manual override on the left of the main display.
 You swipe up to go into drive and swipe down to go into reverse.
+There is also a secondary override available below the wireless phone chargers for Drive, Park, Neutral and Reverse.

 Turn Signal Stalk